rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### System Requirements

-[**See this chapter for detailed software requirements.**](./building/prerequisites.md) Most notably, you will need Python 2 to run `x.py`.
+[**See this chapter for detailed software requirements.**](./building/prerequisites.md) Most notably, you will need Python 2 or 3 to run `x.py`.

 There are no hard hardware requirements, but building the compiler is computationally expensive, so a beefier machine will help, and I wouldn't